addrummond/live_server_actions/README.md

   bad arguments, but does not protect against an attacker sending mistyped data.
 * Calling a server action in a different LiveView module will give rise to a runtime error on the server.
+* A server action must have only one function clause.
+The library will raise an error at compile time if this constraint is broken.

 ## Embedding a React component in your LiveView